MAGSCREATIONS/Machine-Learning-for-Social-Media-Influence/README.md

 To avoid unrealistic values affecting analysis:

-- The script calculates the median of valid video view counts.
+- A view-per-like ratio is estimated from valid records.
+- Missing or zero view counts are estimated where possible.
-- Any zero value is replaced with this median value.
+- Remaining zero values are replaced using the median view count.

 ---

 ## Feature Engineering

-The script creates additional engagement-related features that may improve machine-learning performance.
+The script creates additional engagement-related features.

-### Views Per Like

-Measures how many views are obtained for each like.

-`views_per_like = video_view_count / likes`

 ### Views Per Follower